Commercial Driver FAQs in New York

 No. By federal law, it's illegal for CMV drivers to possess more than one license of any kind, and you may have a license only from your state of legal residence.
 This means that you may not have both a New York CDL and a regular New York driver license; you should surrender your regular license when you obtain a CDL.
 If you have licenses from other states, you must surrender those as well.

-Are there restrictions on who may drive a hazmat truck?
+Are there restrictions on who may drive a hazmat truck in New York?